 Growing the digital economy

-While organizations are taking advantage of digital technologies, many economies remain digitally immature.
+While organisations are taking advantage of digital technologies, many economies remain digitally immature.
 Even though Accenture Strategy research estimates that the digital economy, involving some form of digital skills and digital capital, represents 22.5 percent of the world economy, digital’s ability to unlock value is far from being fully exploited.

 Understanding which digital investments can best improve gross domestic product (GDP) is the subject of recent analysis by Accenture Strategy and Oxford Economics.
 Accenture Strategy research highlights the increasing importance of digital to world economies, with our forecast of digital economy growth rising to 25.0 percent by 2020.

 Our analysis also shows the potential uplift in GDP is even greater if digital investments are tailored to the specific needs of each economy.
 We reveal an optimal combination of investments in digital skills, technologies and accelerators could help business leaders and policy makers be more competitive, productive and enrich people’s quality of life.

 Accenture Strategy research evaluated the digital approach of 11 national economies and 13 industry sectors and found that 28 percent of output in mature market economies is digital.
 But there are greater gains to be had in productivity and growth.